What is conveyancing?

-This means the lender arranges for a solicitor to do the legal work for your purchase and you don’t have to pay for it.
+This means the lender arranges for a solicitor to do the legal work for your purchase and you do not have to pay for it.

-It can be tempting as you’d save a lot of money and wouldn’t have the trouble of having to find a solicitor.
+It can be tempting as you’d save a lot of money and would not have the trouble of having to find a solicitor.

-Using a lender's solicitor can also lead to long delays, which sometimes means that the lender has to extend the period of their mortgage offer.
+Using a lender's solicitor can also lead to long delays.
+This sometimes means that the lender has to extend the period of their mortgage offer.

-More than 80% of brokers found the service standards of free legals was worse than those of solicitors and conveyancers that customers had appointed, a survey by the Association of Mortgage Intermediaries found.²
+Over 80% of brokers found the service standards of free legals was worse than those of solicitors and conveyancers that customers chose.
+This data is from a survey by the Association of Mortgage Intermediaries.²

 More than half of brokers described these standards as “significantly worse”.